Nyholm/workshop-state-machines/README.md

 1. Try to draw that workflow on a paper?
 2. Make a change to your workflow
 3. Could you make that same change to the code?
-4. Refactor the `PullRequest` class and the `PullRequestController` to make it use a state machine or a workflow.
+4. (optional) Refactor the `PullRequest` class and the `PullRequestController` to make it use a state machine or a workflow.
-5. Try to apply the same change (from bullet 2.) to your new implementation.
+5. (optional) Try to apply the same change (from bullet 2.) to your new implementation.

 ### Exercise 7